datanav/docs/technical/tripletex-zohocrm.rst

 Tripletex Customer to ZohoCRM Account
 -------------------------------------
-removed person customers for now until that pattern is resolved, it  will be synchronized with a ZohoCRM Account.
+Every Tripletex Customer will be synchronized with a ZohoCRM Account.

 Once a link between a Tripletex Customer and a ZohoCRM Account is established, it will keep in sync between the two systems, regardless of where it is edited.